AlexHarry17/Fedora_Setup/README.md

 1. Copy the script into the gedit text editor.
 2. Save the script as pop.sh
-3. Navigate the the directory of the script.
+3. Navigate to the directory of the script.
 Change the permissions with the command `chmod u+x pop.sh`
 4. Run the script with `./pop.sh`

 # Packages installed